 As opposed to Nora being a bit hesitant about completely ignoring Christmas, Luther is fully bent on avoiding it and he actually does everything in his power to do so.

 Let’s just say John Grisham’s finesse in writing is displayed to the fullest.
-I’ll bet this book makes you giggle.
+His carefully and masterfully woven sentences exude his wicked, a bit sarcastic sense of humor, I’ll bet this book makes you giggle.

-If I name one thing that I was not completely satisfied with, it would be how the book concludes.
-I found it could have been expanded a teeny bit more, it somehow comes across slightly anticlimactic.
+If I were to pick up one thing that I was not completely satisfied with, it would be how the book concludes.
+I thought it could have been expanded a teeny bit more, it somehow came across slightly anticlimactic.

-That said, it wouldn’t change the fact that it indeed is a fun read.
+That said, it wouldn’t change the fact it’s a hilarious, fun read.

 I highly recommend this as an entertaining Holiday read when you are in the mood for a bit of a twist 😛